suchapalaver/parsly/README.md

 make run
 ```

-This command starts the Docker container, and your Parsey app will be
+This command starts the Docker container, and your Parsey app's gRPC service
-accessible at [http://localhost:4000](http://localhost:4000) in your browser.
+will be accessible at [http://localhost:50051](http://localhost:50051).

 #### Clean up: